kubuntu-team/KubuQA/README.md

 The script will guide you through the following steps:

-- Checking for the KubuntuTestISO directory in your Downloads folder and creating it if necessary.
+- Checking for a KubuntuTestISO directory in your Downloads folder and creating it if necessary.
-- Checking for the noble-desktop-amd64.iso file within the directory:
+- Checking if the `noble-desktop-amd64.iso` file exists within the directory:
   - If found, it offers to check for updates using zsync.
   - If not found, it prompts to download the ISO.
-- After handling the ISO file, it asks if you want to launch a test installation in VirtualBox:
+- Asking if you want to launch a test installation in VirtualBox.
-- If you choose Yes, it configures and starts a new VirtualBox VM using the ISO.
+If you choose Yes, it configures and starts a new VirtualBox VM using the ISO.
+Please **make sure to select `ISO`** when starting up a freshly created VM, since the HDD is empty and can't be used as boot device as long as there is no OS installed on it.

-Upon subsequent runs, it provides the option to boot from ISO or VDI, giving you the ability to Stop/Start your testing as required
+Upon subsequent runs, you may choose to boot from ISO or VDI, giving you the ability to Stop/Start your testing as desired.

 For each of the steps that require user interaction, a `kdialog` prompt will appear to guide you through the process.

-Note: Running the script and the installations it performs, may require root privileges.
+_Note:_ Running the script and the installations it performs, may require root privileges.
 Be prepared to authenticate as necessary.

-## Issues or Improvements
+## Contributing

-If you have ideas for additions or improvements please do create an Issue, or open a Pull Request on our [Github KubuQA](https://github.com/kubuntu-team/KubuQA)
+If you have ideas for additions or improvements please do create an Issue, or open a Pull Request on our [Github KubuQA](https://github.com/kubuntu-team/KubuQA).

+### Ideas

+- [ ] adsf

+## License

 [License GPL v3.0](./License)